-Figure 4.
-Large animal farms are often referred to as concentrated feeding operations (CFOs).
+Figure 4: Large animal farms are often referred to as concentrated feeding operations (CFOs).
 These farms are considered potential point sources of pollution because untreated animal waste may enter nearby waterbodies as untreated sewage.
-Credit: ehp.gov

-Nonpoint sources of pollution include agricultural fields, cities, and abandoned mines.
+Credit: ehp.gov agricultural fields, cities, and abandoned mines.
 Rainfall runs over the land and through the ground, picking up pollutants such as herbicides, pesticides, and fertilizer from agricultural fields and lawns; oil, antifreeze, animal waste, and road salt from urban areas; and acid and toxic elements from abandoned mines.
 Then, this pollution is carried into surface water bodies and groundwater.
 Nonpoint source pollution, which is the leading cause of water pollution in the U.S., is usually much more difficult and expensive to control than point source pollution because of its low concentration, multiple sources, and much greater volume of water.

-Figure 5.
-Combined Sewer System A combined sewer system is a possible major point source of water pollution during heavy rain due to overflow of untreated sewage.
+Figure 5: A combined sewer system is a possible major point source of water pollution during heavy rain due to overflow of untreated sewage.
 During dry weather (and small storms), all flows are handled by the publicly owned treatment works (POTW).
-During large storms, the relief structure allows some of the combined stormwater and sewage to be discharged untreated to an adjacent water body.
-Source: U.S. Environmental Protection Agency at Wikimedia Commons
+During large storms, however, to prevent overflow at the treatment plant, the relief structure allows some of the combined stormwater and sewage to be discharged untreated to an adjacent water body.
+Source: U.S. Environmental Protection Agency at Wikimedia Commons organic matter + $O_2 \rightarrow CO_2 + H_2O$